har5hit/NotificationCreator/README.md

 Auto creation of Android notifications directly from data sent from Server using <b>Delegate</b> Pattern.

-# Usage
+# Description

 This library aims to lessen boilerplate required to create notifications by accepting a data model `NotificationData` or any derived class of it.

-`GenericDelegate` is a abstract class provided which handles generic notification which can be extended to make app specific modifications like `drawables`, `sound` etc
+`GenericDelegate` is a abstract class provided which handles generic notification which can be extended to make app specific modifications.

 Multiple Delegates can be created to handle different usecases and can be sent to NotificationCreationFactory instance which will handle delegation to appropriate delegate.
 Each delegate specify what type of payload they can handle by themselves in function `canHandle(type:String)`.
 <br>